crgibbons/AlgebraManim/README.md

 ### Topics
 1. Algebra in the Complex Plane.
 a.
 Complex multiplication
 b.
 Roots of Unity
 c.
 Roots of Complex Numbers
 2. Galois Group Elements as Permutions.
 3. Properties of Algebraic Functions.
 a.
-Kernels
+Kernels and Images
 b.
-Images
+Commutative Diagrams